zanax1990/zanax1990.github.io/index.md

 <br>

 <div class="content" markdown="1">
 I am a second-year **Ph.D. student in Computer Science & Engineering** at the **University of Connecticut (UConn)**.
-My research focuses on **Applied Machine Learning and Deep Learning**, bridging computational methods with real-world applications in biomechanics, biomedical imaging, and microscopy.
+My research focuses on Machine learning and computer vision for large-scale biomedical and biomechanical systems, with emphasis on scalable experimentation using high-performance computing (HPC).
+Core interests include image segmentation, representation learning, semi-supervised learning, and data-driven surrogate modeling for computationally expensive scientific pipelines.

 Currently, I serve as a Graduate Research Assistant at the University of Connecticut (UConn), contributing to data-driven biomechanics and machine learning projects in collaboration with research teams across UConn and UConn Health.
 GPA: <strong>3.8</strong>.
 Qualifying Exam: passed.